ThomasMertes/seed7/src/read_me.txt

       The buffer size must be provided as additional parameter.
       For code that does not consider buffer sizes there is a high probability that the size parameter is also wrong.
-For that reason these "safe" functions are unsupported by many C libraries.
+For this reason these "safe" functions are not supported by many C libraries.
 So in portable C code they cannot be used.
     - Warnings about "deprecated" POSIX functions.